Living and working in a major city such as Miami, Florida offers...

 Unfortunately, the large number of motorcycles and the year-round warm weather in Florida combine to give the state a darker ranking.
 According to the Governors’ Highway Safety Administration (GHSA), Florida has the largest number of annual motorcycle fatalities.
 In the most recent year reported, Florida accounted for more than 10% of motorcyclist deaths around the country.

 Another 7,849 Florida motorcyclists and their passengers were injured in 2018.
 More than 1,000 motorcycle accidents and 877 of those injuries took place in Miami-Dade County.

 If you’ve been injured in a motorcycle accident or a loved one has been killed while riding one, you may be entitled to recover damages.
 But, the process of securing fair compensation is complicated, and there are many pitfalls for those who are not experienced with the Florida civil court system.
-So, it’s in your best interest to speak with an experienced motor vehicle accident attorney as soon as possible after a serious Miami motorcycle accident.
+So, it’s in your best interest to speak with an experienced motorcycle accident attorney as soon as possible.

 Reasons You Should Hire a Miami Motorcycle Crash Attorney

 1. It’s easy to make mistakes that can seriously hurt your motorcycle accident claim.

 After a serious motorcycle accident or other injury, most people are understandably upset and confused.
 You may be in pain, concerned about how you’re going to keep the bills paid, managing temporary or long-term limitations and perhaps even taking medications that impact your thinking.
 With so many stressors and distractions, it’s easy to make an innocent mistake that can come back to haunt you.